 How do students and exchange visitors pay the fee?

 - See SEVIS I-901 Fee Payment for detailed instructions and a list of options for paying the SEVIS fee.

-- It is currently not possible to pay the SEVIS fee at a U.S. embassy or consulate, or at a U.S. port of entry, or by any means other than those listed above.
-DHS is considering a wider rage of payment options for the future.
+- It is currently not possible to pay the SEVIS fee at a U.S. embassy or consulate, or at a U.S. port of entry (except for Canadian citizens)

 - The SEVIS fee is non-refundable.
 However, if the visa is denied, the fee will not have to be repaid if a subsequent visa application is submitted within 12 months of the initial denial.